 The North Dakota Department of Human Services refers to the division that administers the Medicaid program for recipients as the Medical Services Division.
 These services are funded with XIX, XXI, MFP and state funds.
 The administrative costs incurred by this division are referred to in the plan as either Medical or Medicaid Administration costs.
-The administrative expenditures are claimed at 50% FFP with the exception of the following five specific areas: the direct salaries, travel, and training of the Skilled Professional Medical Personnel (75% FFP), the Healthy Steps Program is funded with XXI, county staff for their efforts in Healthy Steps eligibility determination are funded with XXI, Money Follows the Person is funded at the applicable FMAP.
-The North Dakota Department of Human Services has an approved proxy methodology to claim Tittle XXI enhanced FMAP funds for children formerly eligible for the Children's Health Insurance Program who now, under the new ACA provisions are eligible for Medicaid.
+The administrative expenditures, including the direct salaries, travel, and training of the Skilled Medical Personnel are claimed at 50% FFP with the exception of the following specific areas: the direct salaries, travel, and training of the Skilled Professional Medical Personnel (75% FFP) when performing eligible SPMP (when professional medical education and training are required to perform the activity), the Healthy Steps Program is funded with XXI, county staff for their efforts in Healthy Steps eligibility determination are funded with XXI.

 The Medical Services Division is responsible to administer the Medicaid program for services provided to eligible recipients.
-Direct services are not provided by the Department's staff, and their responsibilities include creating and administering policy for institutional reimbursement, admission and quality of care, and third party collections.
+Direct services are not provided by the Department's staff, and their responsibilities include creating and administering policy for institutional reimbursement, admission and quality of care, and third-party collections.
 The division is headed by the Medical Services Director.
-The following units report directly to the Director of Medical Services: Administrative Support, Program Integrity, Information Analytics/Rate Setting, and Utilization Review.
-The Deputy Director is in charge of Home and Community Based Services, Health Tracks and Healthy Steps, Primary Care Provider and PACE, Medicaid Expansion and Disease Management.

-The accumulated costs for the Director and Deputy of Medical Services and support staff, which includes the Administrative Support and Information Analytics units, will be allocated to a program operations cost pool, a home and community based services cost pool and a MMIS operations cost pool based on the accumulated FTEs of the total staff assigned to the functions that comprise each of the cost pools.
+The accumulated costs for the Director, Deputy Directors, support staff, based on the accumulated FTEs of the total staff assigned to the functions that comprise each of the cost pools.

-B. The following units operate directly under the Medical Services Director:
+The following units operate directly under the Medical Services Director: